How does HIV/AIDS affect you?

 Today there are more ways than ever to prevent HIV.
 Apart from abstinence, limiting your number of sexual partners, never sharing needles, and using condoms the right way every time you have sex, can protect you from contracting HIV.

 If you’re HIV+, there are many ways that you can prevent passing it to others.
 The most important is to take your medicine (called antiretroviral therapy, or ART) to treat HIV.
 ARVs can keep you healthy for many years and will reduce your chance of transmitting HIV to your partner.

 How is HIV transmitted?

-HIV is spread from a person infected with HIV to another person in the following body fluids,
+HIV spreads from a person infected with HIV to another person in the following body fluids,

 - Pre-seminal fluids